LRT-Diffusion: Calibrated Risk-Aware Guidance for Diffusion Policies: Experiments

 \section{Experiments}

-We empirically study whether LRT guidance delivers a calibrated, \emph{interpretable} risk knob at inference and improves the return--OOD trade‑off over standard $Q$‑guided sampling.
+We empirically study whether LRT guidance delivers a calibrated, \emph{interpretable} risk knob at inference time and yields a calibrated return–risk frontier relative to standard $Q$-guided sampling.
 Unless otherwise noted, diffusion training is vanilla (Sec.~\ref{sec:diffusion-training}); all risk control is applied \emph{only} at inference via the calibrated LRT gate.